Cyprus–Lebanon relations

 Cyprus–Lebanon relations refer to the bilateral relations between Cyprus and Lebanon.
 Cyprus has an embassy in Beirut.
 Lebanon has an embassy in Nicosia.
 The relationship is significantly shaped by their geographic proximity and shared regional interests.
 Both countries are members of the Union for the Mediterranean.

 In 2024, tensions in the security relations have risen due to a warning from Hezbollah's leader, Hassan Nasrallah, about a "war without rules" if Cyprus allows Israel to use its territory in any conflict against Hezbollah.

+In 2025, Lebanon and Cyprus agreed to sign a long-delayed maritime border agreement.

 History

 The ties between Cyprus and Lebanon date back to ancient times, influenced by various civilizations such as the Phoenicians, Greeks, Romans, Byzantines, and Ottomans.
 These connections have laid a strong foundation for contemporary relations.
+The Phoenicians, who arrived from the Levantine coast (including modern-day Lebanon), had established multiple settlements on the Island of Cyprus — including the city of Kition.
+These settlements were culturally Phoenician and were politically influenced by the then-Phoenician city of Tyre.

 Diplomatic relations were formally established on 20 September 1960, after both countries gained independence—Lebanon from France in 1943 and Cyprus from Britain in 1960.
 Each country maintains an embassy in the other’s capital, fostering direct diplomatic engagement.